An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Discussion

 The correction for dust extinction and the assumption of a reddening law are critical steps in the calibration of the distance scale.
 The parameter $R_V = A_V / E(B-V)$ is related to the average size of dust grains and gives a physical basis for the variations in extinction curves.
 Although the differences in $R_V$ are relatively small between the Milky Way and Magellanic Clouds, they can still impact the calibration of the Leavitt law.
 In the Milky Way, most studies are based on the assumption $R_V = 3.1$ \citep{Cardelli1989}, while \citet{Gordon2003} report an average of $R_V = 3.41 \pm 0.06$ in the LMC and $R_V = 2.74 \pm 0.13$ in the SMC.
 They conclude that LMC and SMC extinction curves are similar qualitatively to those derived in the Milky Way.
 But even in the Milky Way the extinction curve was shown to be highly spatially variable \citep{Fitzpatrick2019}.

-Assuming a different reddening law or $R_V$ value across different galaxies is possible but more complex \citep[see][Appendix D]{Riess2022}.
-Since the $R$ ratio in Wesenheit indices multiplies a color term, it requires to separate the contribution of the color that results from dust reddening by first subtracting the intrinsic color of Cepheids, which can be done using a period-color relation.
+Assuming a different reddening law or $R_V$ value across different galaxies is possible but more complex \citep[see][Appendix D]{Riess2022}: since the $R$ ratio in Wesenheit indices multiplies a color term, it requires to separate the contribution of the color that results from dust reddening by first subtracting the intrinsic color of Cepheids, which can be done using a period-color relation.
 However, \citet{Riess2022} concluded that determining individual values of $R$ was not very informative due to large uncertainties on both color and brightness.

-In the present work, we assumed a uniform $R_V$ value of 3.1 but we include an uncertainty of 0.1 on this parameter, which is usually neglected in most studies, even when combining Cepheid samples in different galaxies.
-For each $R_{\lambda}$ value, we also included the uncertainties on the $A_{\lambda}/A_V$ ratios listed in \citet{Wang2019}. \\
+In the present work, we adopted the standard reddening law from \citet{Fitzpatrick1999} for our $G$, $BP$, $RP$, $V$, $I$, $J$, $H$, $K_S$ magnitudes and the reddening law from \citet{Indebetouw2005} for \textit{Spitzer} filters with a uniform $R_V$ value of $3.1 \pm 0.1$.
+We note that the uncertainty on this parameter is usually neglected in most studies, even when combining Cepheid samples in different galaxies \citep[e.g.][]{Wielgorski2017, Gieren2018, Owens2022}.
+While it is a reasonnable assumption for the Milky Way and LMC, the Small Magellanic Cloud is likely to have a lower $R_V$ value \citep{Gordon2003}, however this value has not been measured for our population of Cepheids, so it is still unclear whether it applies to the present sample.
+For simplicity and consistency between the three galaxies, we assumed the same $R_V$ in the three samples.
+For each filter we also included the uncertainties on the $A_{\lambda}/A_V$ ratios by varying $R_V$ by $\pm 0.1$ with the \texttt{dust\_extinction} Python package\footnote{\href{https://dust-extinction.readthedocs.io/en/stable/}{https://dust-extinction.readthedocs.io/en/stable/}}.